-A standard company balance sheet has two sides: assets on the left, and financing on the right–which itself has two parts; liabilities and ownership equity.
+Learning how to read a balance sheet starts with looking at its two sides: assets on the left, and financing on the right–which itself has two parts; liabilities and ownership equity.
 The main categories of assets are usually listed first, and typically in the order of liquidity.
-Assets are followed by the liabilities.
+Assets are followed by liabilities.
 The difference between the assets and the liabilities is known as equity or the net assets or the net worth or capital of the company and according to the accounting equation, net worth must equal assets minus liabilities.

-As an Accountant in Miami would state, another way to look at the balance sheet equation is that total assets equal liabilities plus owner’s equity.
+As an Accountant in Miami would state, how to read a balance sheet another way to look at the balance sheet equation is that total assets equal liabilities plus owner’s equity.
 Looking at the equation in this way shows how assets were financed: either by borrowing money (liability) or by using the owner’s money (owner’s or shareholders’ equity).
 Balance sheets are usually presented with assets in one section and liabilities and net worth in the other section with the two sections “balancing”.

 Small business accounting firms that advise clients to operate entirely in cash can measure its profits by withdrawing the entire bank balance at the end of the period, plus any cash in hand.
 However, many businesses are not paid immediately; they build up inventories of goods and they acquire buildings and equipment.
 In other words: businesses have assets and so they cannot, even if they want to, immediately turn these into cash at the end of each period.
 Often, these businesses owe money to suppliers and tax authorities, and the proprietors do not withdraw all their original capital and profits at the end of each period.
 In other words, businesses also have liabilities.